Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

       <p>However, the Fragment of Fate in P4 only spawns if the Dark Crystals
       are still alive.</p>
       <p>Without the Fragment of Fate, you can still progress through to the
       end of P4, but you will get the "bad ending" where Eden's Promise spawns and wipes the raid.</p>
+      <p>Additionally, if a Dark Crystal is destroyed, the Ice Veil becomes
+      invulnerable until <em>all</em> the Dark Crystals are destroyed, leading either to an enrage, or the bad ending.</p>
     </td>
   </tr>
 </table>